Finite quotients of abelian varieties with a Calabi-Yau resolution: Junior elements and pointwise stabilizers in codimension 6

 In this subsection, we prove Proposition \ref{prop-fixor6}.
-By Proposition \ref{prop-fixor6int}, it is enough to show the following:
+Since Proposition \ref{prop-fixor6int} has been established in the previous section, it is now enough to show the following:

 \lem[lem-sl23]{Let $A$ be an abelian variety on which a finite group $G$ acts freely in codimension $2$ without translations.
-Suppose that $A/G$ has a simply-connected crepant resolution $X$.
-Then there is no abelian subvariety $W$ of codimension $6$ in $A$ such that $\pstab(W)\simeq\SL_2(\F_3) < G$, with representation $M=1^{\oplus n-6}\oplus \sigma^{\oplus 3}$ as in Proposition \ref{prop-fixor6int}.}
+Suppose that $A/G$ has a resolution $X$ that is a Calabi-Yau manifold.
+Then, there is no translated abelian subvariety $W$ of codimension $6$ in $A$ such that $\pstab(W)\simeq\SL_2(\F_3) < G$, with representation $M=1^{\oplus n-6}\oplus \sigma^{\oplus 3}$ as in Proposition \ref{prop-fixor6int}.}

 This result resembles \cite[Sec.6.1]{AndreaWis}, although working under a different set of assumptions and in dimension 6.